-In addition to this traditional use of their charitable funds, many companies have broadened their giving into many other areas of life at home and abroad.
-Developing countries, people with disabilities, museums and libraries, housing, the arts, young people and medical research are among the causes which benefit.
+In addition to this traditional use of their own charitable funds, livery companies have broadened their giving into many other areas of modern life, both at home and abroad.
+Developing countries, people with disabilities, museums and libraries, housing, the arts, young people, and medical research are among the many deserving causes which benefit.

 The Silent Ceremony

 The Lord Mayor is formally admitted to office in November, the day before the Lord Mayor's Show.
 The ceremony is known as the Silent Ceremony because, apart from a short declaration of office by the incoming Lord Mayor, no words are spoken.
 The outgoing Lord Mayor ceremonially hands the City insignia to his successor.